Diving at the Steps (Kurnell)

 - Equipment: The equipment can be hired and the hiring of equipment (full gear) cost me AUD 110.

-- The dive centre is not convenient to reach from the city.
-The nearest train station is Kogara, which is around 1 kilometre from the dive centre.
+- Inconvenient Location: The dive centre is not easily accessible from the city.
+The nearest train station is Kogara, situated approximately 1 kilometre away.

-- The equipment hire is expensive when compared to other dive centres.
+- Higher Equipment Hire Costs: The expense for equipment hire at this dive centre is relatively high when compared to rates offered by other dive centres.

 How can you support me?